 One of the problems with statistical outliers is that they can be difficult to detect within the context of time series data.
 In this post, we’ll discuss how we can tune automated detection systems so that they become integral when it comes to identifying outliers across thousands to billions of metrics.

-How to Find Outliers
+How to Identify Outliers?

 Outliers can occur in any data set, from abnormally bright pixels in an image to an isolated spike in time series data, which is the format KPIs and other business metrics are reported in.
 Our solution is designed and optimized for time series data, and thus not all types of algorithms for finding outliers in data are used in the system (the market often uses terms ‘outliers’ and ‘anomalies’ interchangeably).